arnav-db/vishuddha/README.md

 ### Contribute Method 2

-Send an email to support@techlore.tech, containing an excel file in the following format:
+Send an email to vishuddha.v2vd3@aleeas.com, containing an excel file in the following format:

 - Excel must consist of 2 columns
   1. Non-Hindi word